Flameeyes/modsec-flameeyes/README.md

 Additionally, it provides antispam measure for active requests (HEAD and GET are passive requests, everything else is active as it sends or modify content).
-This antispam is based on what I developed for [my own blog](https://blog.flameeyes.eu/) and employs a number of techniques, including DNSBL and User-Agent validation.
+This antispam is based on what I developed for [my own blog](https://flameeyes.blog/) (though I'm no longer using) and employs a number of techniques, including DNSBL and User-Agent validation.

 Prerequisites